MehediNSU/Forkify/README.md

 # Forkify
-Demo JavaScript project by Jonas Schmedtmann
+Demo JavaScript project by Jonas Schmedtmann<br>A live version of this project is hosted [here](https://forkify-v2.netlify.app)